Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 The Gateway object can also contain information related to the Gateway, such as a label.

 ## Concepts related to the navigation service
 One of the additional services is navigation to points of interest (POIs) registered within the system.
-This service is relevant only in the context of 'smartphone tracking' technology and can be accessed through an app that integrates the Nextome SDK.
+This service is relevant only in the context of 'smartphone tracking' solution and can be accessed through an app that integrates the Nextome SDK.
 The calculation of the recommended navigation path by the navigation service is based on paths (Paths) registered within the system.
 Let's define the mentioned objects 'POI' and 'Path' below.

 ### POI (Point Of Interest)